Eigen-microstate Signatures of Criticality in Relativistic Heavy-Ion Collisions: Abstract

 \section{Abstract}

-We introduce a novel eigen-microstate approach to expose critical patterns in relativistic heavy-ion collisions.
-We explicitly construct the original microstate, defined as the final-state particle fluctuations of a single event.
-By examining ensembles of such microstates with controlled critical signals, we demonstrate that the approach is highly effective in detecting and quantifying critical patterns, with the largest eigenvalue serving as a robust order parameter.
-This framework is directly applicable to RHIC Beam Energy Scan data, offering a powerful new direction in the search for the QCD critical point.
+We develop the eigen-microstate framework as a new approach to identify criticality in relativistic heavy-ion collisions.
+We construct the original microstate, defined as the final-state particle fluctuations of a single event.
+By examining ensembles of such original microstates with and without critical signals, we demonstrate that the corresponding eigen-microstate can extract and reveal the dominant critical mode, with the largest eigenvalue serving as a robust order parameter.
+This framework avoids equilibrium assumptions and is insensitive to non-critical background, and the approach is directly applicable to RHIC Beam Energy Scan data, offering a powerful new tool in the search for the QCD critical point.

 Quantum Chromodynamics (QCD) predicts a deconfinement phase transition (PT) from hadronic matter to quark-gluon plasma~\cite{QGP01}.
-Lattice QCD calculations show that at low baryon chemical potential the transition from quark to hadron is a smooth crossover~\cite{crossover}, while model studies predict a first-order PT at higher potential~\cite{1st-PT01,1st-PT02}, ending at a critical point (CP)~\cite{Stephanov1,Stephanov2}.
-Locating the CP and mapping the phase boundary are thus central goals of ongoing and future relativistic heavy-ion programs, such as RHIC-STAR, FAIR-CBM, NICA-MPD, and CSR-CEE~\cite{review}.
+Lattice QCD calculations indicate that at low baryon chemical potential the transition is a smooth crossover~\cite{crossover}, while QCD-inspired models predict a first-order PT at higher baryon density~\cite{1st-PT01,1st-PT02}, terminating at a second-order critical point (CP)~\cite{Stephanov1,Stephanov2}.
+Locating the QCD CP and mapping the phase boundary are therefore central goals of current and future relativistic heavy-ion programs, including RHIC BES, CBM, NICA, and HIRFL-CSR~\cite{review}.

-The natural order parameter of deconfinement, the Polyakov loop, cannot be directly measured, motivating the search for experimentally accessible critical-sensitive observables.
-Higher moments of conserved charges~\cite{Stephanov2,moment02} and factorial moments of multiplicity distributions~\cite{fac-moment,WuYF-PRL} have been proposed, but after decades of experimental and theoretical studies, the expected non-monotonic behavior has not been firmly established~\cite{m-STAR-Luo}, owing to limited statistics and strong backgrounds from noncritical and non-equilibrium fluctuations~\cite{STAR-note, ChenLZ,STAR-WuJ,WuJ-2021,WuJ-PRC,WangR,LiZM,non-eq02,non-eq03,non-eq04,non-eq05,LiXB-PRE}.